 Oculus Touch controller deals?

 Oculus Touch is a pair of motion-controllers with buttons that will provide a more intuitive way of interacting with select games and comes bundled in with many modern Oculus Rift deals.
 With hand-tracking technology, it's possible that you'll be able to see a digital representation of your own arms and hands in-game, making for an even more immersive experience.
-Some stores are taking orders now for the December 6th release data and you'll find the best ones below.
-Expect them to cost around £190/$199 for the pair, essentially bringing the overall cost much closer to the HTC Vive VR setup.
+These controllers originally cost a rather steep £190/$199 for the pair, essentially bringing the overall cost much closer to the HTC Vive VR setup.
 On the plus side, they've just been reduced to a much more attractive £99/$99 making them an essential purchase if you've already bought the headset.

 How much does the Oculus Rift cost?